Doolittle Dr. & Swan Way, Oakland, CA

 State Fish and Game rules apply at San Leandro Bay.
 A California State Fishing License is required for those 16 years and older when fishing from shore in open bay waters.
 For additional information on fishing in the District, visit the Fishing section of this site.

 A two-lane boat launch is located at the south parking lot along Doolittle Drive.
 There is no boat launch fee.
 Motorized boats and hovercraft are not allowed in marshland areas.
-Jet Skis and hydrofoils are prohibited from November 1 -March 31 due to bird migration due to bird migration and nesting in the marshes.
+Jet Skis and hydrofoils are prohibited from November 1 -March 31, due to bird migration and nesting in the marshes.
 The Doolittle boat launch and the smaller dock at the Shoreline Center have been conditionally designated as a combined official San Francisco Bay Water Trail site.
-For more boating and sailing information, visit the Boating and Sailing page.
+For more boating and sailing information, and a schedule of fees, visit the Boating and Sailing page.

 Wheelchair access in the park includes parking, curb cuts, paved trails, fishing access, restrooms, drinking fountains, and a marsh overlook platform.
 The Shoreline Center is wheelchair accessible.